dsa-ou/m269-installer/README.md

 Restarting with a new terminal or WSL login will ensure your system knows where Python 3.10 is installed.

-Once the installation script finishes running successfully, you can delete the `m269-installer-main` folder.
+6. Once the installation script finishes successfully, delete the `m269-installer-main` folder.

 ## 3 Using the M269 software

-Whenever you want to start working on M269:
+When you want to start working on M269:

 1. Open a terminal or command prompt, or use an already opened one.
 2. On Windows only: enter `wsl` to start WSL.